myers-jon/CS4450/README.md

 We implemented function calls, and allowed any expression to be used in the call.
 Function calls are allowed on their own, and are allowed to be used as a number.

+## Bonus

+BONUS

+We implemented a workflow that receives the tree output of the toString function and creates a tree_visualization.gv.pdf file.
+This file contains a visualization of the output tree.